-DEPRESSION IN OLDER PEOPLE – CAUSES, SYMPTOMS AND TREATMENT
+DEPRESSION IN OLDER PEOPLE

-CAUSES OF DEPRESSION IN THE ELDERLY:
+CAUSES OF DEPRESSION IN OLDER PEOPLE:

 A complex interplay of biological, psychological, and social factors can trigger depression in older adults.

 1: Biological Factors: As people age, changes in brain chemistry and structure can make them more susceptible to depression.
-Conditions such as cardiovascular disease, chronic illness, and neurodegenerative disorders like Alzheimer's can contribute to depressive symptoms.
+Conditions such as cardiovascular disease, chronic illness, and neurodegenerative disorders like Alzheimer's and dementia can contribute to depressive symptoms.

 3. Social Factors: Social isolation is a significant risk factor for depression in older people.
 Many seniors experience a decrease in social interactions due to physical limitations, relocation to assisted living facilities, or the loss of friends and family members.

 1. Persistent Sadness: A prolonged sense of sadness or emptiness is a core symptom of depression.
 Older adults may seem unusually down or lose interest in activities they once enjoyed.
+Older adults with depression may experience feelings of worthlessness, excessive guilt, or shame.
+The perceived burden of aging can intensify these emotions.

 2. Changes in Appetite and Weight: Significant changes in appetite, leading to weight loss or gain, can indicate depression.
 Some seniors may overeat, while others may lose their appetite entirely.